fiqus/fiqus-web-front/src/content/posts/en/spark-structured-streaming-en.md

-**Spark structure streaming** is a great tool, but requires some effort and knowledge to get good results.
+**Spark Structured streaming** is a great tool, but requires some effort and knowledge to get good results.
 We hope these insights will help you in this venture.